 Summing it up…

-This should answer the question of how many roaches you need to start a Dubia colony.
-Keep in mind though that while these projections are based on real averages and actual Dubia roach physiology, your mileage may vary.
-Factors influencing Dubia reproduction and colony population growth are many.
+This should answer the question of how many Dubia roaches you need to start a colony.
+That said, please keep in mind that while these projections are based on actual data and Dubia roach physiology, your mileage may vary.
+Things can be very different in the real world.
+Many factors influence Dubia reproduction and colony population growth.
 They include temperature, food availability, crowding, stress, etc. We’ve written about these things in our Dubia Roach Breeding Guide, which we recommend reading if you’re interested.
-It’s the logical next step in planning and implementing your new colony.
+Learning about Dubia roach breeding is the logical next step in planning and implementing your new colony.